Anjan Bista

-Anjan Bista (अञ्जन विष्ट; born 15 May 1998) is a Nepalese professional footballer who plays as a forward for Bangladesh Football League club Brothers Union and the Nepal national team.
+Anjan Bista (अञ्जन विष्ट; born 15 May 1998) is a Nepalese professional footballer who plays as a forward for New Road Team and the Nepal national team.

 Club career

 During the 12th edition of the Aaha Rara Gold cup, playing for the ANFA Academy Bista scored the opening goal in the 17th minute to put his team 1–0 up against Nepal Police Club in Pokhara.
 However Ranjan Bista scored the equalizer in the 35th minute and the Police Club went on to win on a penalty shootout.

 Nepal APF

 Bista joined Nepal APF for the upcoming 2015 Nepal National League.
 He scored his first goal for the club in the second round in a 4–1 win over Morang XI.
 Anjan's brother Ranjan Bista scored two goals in the same match.

 Marbella United FC, Spain

 On 28 March 2016, Bista scored the only goal to defeat Nijmegen Eendracht Combinatie U-19 Academy 1–0.
 Anjan Bista showed brilliant performance during a match against ASC 09 Dortmund.